Scholarly articles are published in academic journals, which can be searched in several places:

-You might come across a citation of an article that you want to find.
+During your research, you might come across a citation for an article that you want to read.

 In this citation: